fredhutchio/tfcb_2019/lectures/lecture14/README.md

 ## Reminders

-- Homework 6 will be assigned today and is due on November 19.
+- Homework 6 (Practical Python with biopython) is due on Tuesday, November 19 at noon, and includes material from lectures 13 and 14.
+Please see [this issue](https://github.com/fredhutchio/tfcb_2019/issues/35) for discussion of general questions about the class materials, and [this issue](https://github.com/fredhutchio/tfcb_2019/issues/34) for specific questions about homework 6.
+Kate will hold office hours for homework 6 on Monday, November 20 from 9-11 am in Arnold Atrium.